supercollider/cookiecutter-supercollider-plugin/README.md

 A [cookiecutter] project template for [SuperCollider] server plugins.

-To create a SuperCollider server plugin using this template, install cookiecutter (see the [installation instructions]) and then run:
+To create a SuperCollider server plugin using this template, [install cookiecutter][installation instructions] and then run:

     $ cookiecutter https://github.com/supercollider/cookiecutter-supercollider-plugin